-Take breakfast to the next level with this Peaches and Cream Coffee Cake recipe, perfectly paired with an easy three step vanilla latte!
+Take breakfast to the next level with this Peaches and Cream Coffee Cake recipe, perfectly paired with a vanilla latte!

 One of the best things about getting older and moving through life is the people you meet and the relationships you form.
 Making new friends when you get a new job or neighbors becoming friends as the years pass in a house you now call a home.
 Or bonding with your grandmother as a grown adult over vanilla lattes and Peaches and Cream Coffee Cake.